 Most LPC course providers will also charge different LPC fees for UK students and international students.
 UK nationals tend to pay lower fees, while international students will pay higher rates.

 In addition to LPC tuition fees, living costs will need to be factored in.
 Your living expenses will depend on the city in which you study your LPC.
 For example, in London, the average rent for students is £750, plus a further £100 for bills.
 Food, entertainment and other life expenses for students in London tend to average around £750 per month.

-The most common way of law students getting LPC funding is through gaining a training contract with a law firm that sponsors their further study.
-Generally, law firms will not only pay your LPC costs, but also provide you with a maintenance grant or loan to help you with your living costs while you study.
-While these vary from firm to firm, in London they are generally in the region of £7,000.
+The most common way for law students to cover LPC costs is to secure a training contract with a law firm that pays for LPC courses.
+In addition to covering your LPC fees, some law firms will offer you a maintenance grant or loan to help you with living costs while you study.

-At BPP Law School, for example, you can apply for one of various schemes including a full-fee scholarship if you meet certain requirements.
+For example, the University of Law gives you the opportunity to apply for one of several LPC scholarship schemes – including a full-fee grant – provided that you meet certain eligibility requirements.

 Loading More Content